 Best for Blues and Jazz

-Perhaps you’ve had one of these guitars jotted down on your wish list, but are wondering if it’s the right one for you.
+Perhaps you’ve had one of these Les Paul copies jotted down on your wish list, but are wondering if it’s the right one for you.

-If that’s the case, read on as I break down the pros and cons of some of the best options on the market.
+If that’s the case, read on as I break down the pros and cons of some of the best options on the market for a Les Paul style guitar.

 Reviews: The Best Les Paul Style Guitars